caiguanhao/grunt-ziti/README.md

 for Ubuntu users, you'll need 12.04 LTS or newer system.
 * If you are using TTC font, you can use FontForge to open the file and then save it as separate TTF files.
+* If your font files are large, don't include them in your project's git repository.
+You should put them in another repository and use `download` option.

 ## Getting Started